fossas/circe/README.md

 #
 # Arguments:
 #   <image>
 #       The image to extract.
+See image reference below for more details.
 #   <target>
 #       The directory to which the image is extracted.
 #